Azure-Samples/contoso-chat/docs/workshop/docs/03-Workshop-Build/06-operationalization.md

     - Specify a customer_id: try **1** ("John Smith")
     - Specify chat_history: leave it at `[]` for now

-Note: this is the same question we tried in Step 3. **How did the response change this time?**
+Note: this is the same question we tried in Step 3. _Did you see the difference in the output?_

 !!! tip "Challenge: Try making other changes to the prompty file or the `get_request` function and observe impact."